-I am familiar with these regulations and can create sites with varying degrees of compliance that will lower your risk of litigation, but not eliminate it.
-I do not guarantee compliance.
+I am well-versed with these guidelines and can create sites that are accessible and will lower your risk of litigation.

 Can you create sites that are compliant with CCPA / GDPR privacy laws?

 Compliance with U.S. and European privacy laws is an organization-wide issue not confined to your website.
-I’d be happy to work with your legal counsel to add the appropriate content to your website for compliance as dictated by them.
+I’d be happy to add the appropriate privacy content provided by your legal counsel to your website.

 Which browsers do you support?

 I check my sites on the latest versions of Chrome, Firefox, Safari, and Edge, as well as iOS at the time of your site’s launch.
-I can test on both Windows and Mac.
-I do not guarantee functionality on Microsoft Internet Explorer, since it is an obsolete and unsupported browser with diminished feature support.
+I test on both Windows and Mac.
+I do not test functionality on Microsoft Internet Explorer, since it is no longer supported by WordPress itself.

 Do you offer web hosting?

 I’d be happy to recommend great web hosting for your website which you will own.
-I don’t offer hosting myself because I’m a strong believer that YOU should have full control and ownership of your web hosting.
-That saves you money as well.
+I don’t offer hosting myself because I’m a believer that YOU should have full control and ownership of your web hosting.
+That saves you money as well because you cut out the middleman.
 Many of my clients have had previous web developers hold them hostage because they didn’t own their own hosting.

 For the same reasons, you should purchase and control your own domain name, directly from the domain hosting company, not from a web developer or third party.

-How do I hand off my design concept?
+How do I hand off my design concept to you?

 I have worked with everything from pixel-perfect Adobe Photoshop files to back-of-the-napkin sketches.
-Every client is different and I can adapt to whatever level of design definition you have.
+Every client is different and I can adapt to whatever level of design definition you can provide.

 Can you help with training?